kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 By positioning two webcams, pointed at orthogonal directions, we can combine the two 2D poses into a single 3D pose stream.

-Traditional 3D motion capture systems require a sophisticated setup and are very costly.
+Traditional 3D motion capture systems require a sophisticated setup and are very costly and can reduce computational power significantly.
 This system makes 3D pose capture accessible by much more people.

 ## Architectural Diagram